How should polished concrete floors be cleaned?

 Is polished concrete fixable if it is damaged?

-Yes, they are fixable if chips occur however there is no guarantee the chipped area will look exactly like the floor around it.
+Yes, they are fixable if chips occur; however, there is no guarantee the chipped area will look exactly like the floor around it.
 Polished concrete floors are generally the hardest floor on the market if done correctly.

-Is polished concrete slippery?
+Are polished concrete floor slippery?

 Polished concrete floors are generally not slippery underfoot unless it is wet.
 If the floor does get wet, it is no different from any other hard floor surface and can be slippery.
 Please note, having cats or dogs inside is a risk if they run around in the home often, as they can slide on the floor and can result in injuries.

 Polished concrete is not as cold as one may assume due to its thermal mass.
 It retains heat from the sunlight and slowly emits radiant heat throughout the night in winter.
 For this same reason, the floor will stay cool in summer.
 New homeowners can also opt to have hydronic heating placed within the floor in the design stage for new home builds.

 Is it possible to have polished concrete floors in the areas outside the home?